Essays

 Origin: unknown

-Here is the paradox at the heart of this etymology: the word slang—which names vocabulary of marginal, obscure, uncertain origin—is itself of marginal, obscure, uncertain origin.
-After 250 years of scholarly attention, dictionaries still confess ignorance.
+Here is the paradox at the heart of this etymology: the word “slang”—which names vocabulary of marginal, obscure, uncertain origin—is itself of marginal, obscure, uncertain origin.

 In 2016, etymologist Anatoly Liberman declared confidently that the origin “is known.”
 The OED, reviewing the same evidence, politely disagreed.
 The mystery endures.